Assessing imbalance in signed brain networks

-Let us, now, compare the community structure of the different brain centroids with the partition defined by the Yeo's regions introduced before.
-As fig.~\ref{fig:15} shows, each metrics induces a different overlap between our structure-based partition and Yeo's function-based one: still, while the larger communities individuated by WI, JI and VI tend to merge (even) large portions of different Yeo's areas, some of the smaller ones individuated by RI, NMI and RD tend to be populated by (even a large portion of) single Yeo's areas.
-Moreover, WI, JI and VI tend to return singletons, represented by practically empty rows.
+Let us, now, compare the community structure of the different brain centroids with the partition defined by Yeo.
+As fig.~\ref{fig:14} shows, while all metrics tend to individuate communities capturing large portions of certain Yeo's communities, each one induces a different overlap between our structure-based partitions and Yeo's task-based one.\\

+A simpler recipe to identify the representative brain could be that of averaging the individual projections in a benchmark-specific fashion; as the presence of a vast majority of positive links causes most of the negative ones populating the na\"ive and bSRGM-induced projections to be deleted, here we limit ourselves to consider the bSCM-induced projections.
+As fig.~\ref{fig:15} shows, BIC minimisation leads to single out $7$ communities, while $F$ minimisation leads to single out $17$ communities: in the second case, these modules appear as quite uninformative as $15$ are very small groups of nodes fragmenting a single Yeo's network in a quite unrealistic fashion, while the first two ones gather all the remaining regions together; in the first case, instead, these modules share similarities with the ones induced by RI and those induced by NMI, and are capable to recover the LIM network in its entirety.